timower/rM2-stuff/Readme.md

 <img src="doc/tilem.png" width=500/>

-To use simply execute `tilem` in a folder containing a `ti84p.rom` ROM file.
+To use simply execute `tilem` in a folder containing a `ti84p.rom` ROM file or provide the rom file as a command line argument.
 On the reMarkable 2 the rm2-fb client shim will need to be available.

 [Yaft](apps/yaft)
 ----